Insulating and Venting Your New Roof

 Proper attic ventilation offers numerous advantages to the homeowner:

-- As the ventilation helps moderate the temperatures in the attic, this will also help moderate the temperature in the rest of the home.
+- Moderating temperatures in the attic also maintains the temperature in the rest of the home

 - It helps protect the life of the roofing materials (condensation is a leading cause of damage to roofing materials, such as asphalt roofing shingles).